77th Armor Regiment: North Shore Road

-23 July Company C 753rd supported 157th Infantry attacking Campofelice and high ground on the northern Sicilian shore.
-8 August one tank platoon from Company B 753rd supported troops of 3rd Infantry Division in amphibious landings behind enemy lines on north shore at Sant Agata and again on 11 August at Brolo.
-Company B 753rd received the Presidential Unit Citation as did all units in the battalion landing team.
-Early August Company C 753rd supported of 157th Infantry landed near Milazzo without any enemy resistance.
+23 July Company C, 753rd supported the 157th Infantry Regiment in attacking Campofelice di Roccella and the high ground on the northern Sicilian shore.
+On 8 August, one tank platoon from Company B, 753rd supported troops of the 3rd Infantry Division in amphibious landings behind enemy lines on the north shore at Sant Agata and again on 11 August at Brolo.
+Company B, 753rd received the Presidential Unit Citation, as did all units in the battalion landing team.
+In early August, Company C, 753rd supported the 157th Infantry's landing near Milazzo without any enemy resistance.